Overview

 Words in

-are the parameters to be supplied by the user e.g. inplaylist new p/PLAYLIST
+UPPER_CASEare the parameters to be supplied by the user e.g. inplaylist new p/PLAYLIST,PLAYLISTis a parameter which can be used asplaylist new p/playlist1. -

 Items in square brackets are optional e.g